Structured Tree Alignment for Evaluation of (Speech) Constituency Parsing: Conclusion and Discussion

 In this paper, we present \structaiou, the first metric that computes the similarity between two parse trees over continuous spoken word boundaries. \structaiou enables the evaluation of textless speech parsing \citep{lai-etal-2023-audio,tseng-etal-2023-cascading}, where no text or speech recognizer is used or available to parse spoken utterances.

-In the canonical settings of text and speech parsing, \structaiou serves as a complement to the existing evaluation metrics \citep{black-etal-1991-procedure,roark-etal-2006-sparseval}.
-In particular, \structaiou shows a higher tolerance to potential syntactic ambiguity under certain scenarios, providing an alternative interpretation of the parsing quality.
+In the canonical text and speech parsing settings, \structaiou complements the existing evaluation metrics \citep{black-etal-1991-procedure,roark-etal-2006-sparseval,tsarfaty-etal-2012-joint}.
+Even for the evaluation of English constituency parsing, \structaiou shows a higher tolerance to potential syntactic ambiguity under certain scenarios, providing an alternative interpretation of the parsing quality.

+Faithful evaluation of parsing quality is crucial for developing both speech and text parsing models.
+In supervised parsing, it has been common sense that higher evaluation metric scores (i.e., \parseval $F_1$) imply better models.
+However, the misalignment between linguistically annotated ground truths and model predictions, especially unsupervised parsing model predictions, does not necessarily indicate poor parsing quality of the models \citep{shi-etal-2020-role}---instead, the models may have learned different but equally valid structures.
+Conversely, annotations made by linguistic experts (such as the Penn Treebank) may exhibit discrepancies when compared to the responses of native speakers who lack formal linguistic training.
+We suggest that future work investigate what properties of the parses are emphasized by each evaluation metric, and consider multi-dimensional evaluation metrics \interalia{kasai-etal-2022-bidimensional}.